 Suggested Read – Awe-Inspiring Places to visit before you die!

 Here are some of our favourite restaurants in Poblado:

 1. Cambria Resto Cafe – Italian & bakery

 4. Tabun – Arabic

 We spent a total of six days in Medellin, and never found a shortage of places to visit and things to see.
 One of our favourite pastimes was simply to have a coffee in the main square and watch the people go by.
 I hope these five things to do in Medellin will inspire you to visit a city once laden with fear.
 You may be surprised by what a wonderful experience it is.

 If you want to spend a few months in South America, check out this guide about a backpacking trip!

 Would you like to visit Medellin Colombia?
 Share your thoughts with me!

 Liked these top things to do in Medellin Colombia?
 Pin it for later…

-Aloha!
-My name is Lisa and I am the writer and photographer behind my travel blog, Cultural Foodies.
-In 2014 I traded rubber flip-flops, bikinis, and kukui nut leis for warm boots, fleece scarves, and REI gear when I moved from O’ahu, Hawai’i to Seattle, Washington.
-I lived in the Emerald City for four years where I met my now husband, Sasha.
-In 2017 we left our corporate careers to travel abroad for half a year, visiting ten countries and over 50 cities.
-We are currently based on the island of O’ahu, Hawai’i and continue to write and travel!
+Lisa is a guest writer for The Wandering Core!
+She is the writer and photographer behind Cultural Foodies.
+In 2014, she traded rubber flip-flops, bikinis, and kukui nut leis for warm boots, fleece scarves, and REI gear & moved from O’ahu, Hawai’i to Seattle, Washington.
+She lived in the Emerald City for four years where she met her now-husband, Sasha.
+In 2017 they left our corporate careers to travel abroad for half a year, visiting ten countries and over 50 cities!